 To Murderers, Confidence Men, Thieves:

-Six-Shooter, as well as several of the others made their way to the new boomtown of Tombstone, Arizona.
-There, he soon got involved in rustling cattle and was wounded in a fight with ranchers in the San Simon Valley in November, 1881.
-Involved in a number of small time thievery as well, the low-life Smith was even said to have robbed hoboes on the trains.
+Six-Shooter, as well as several others made their way to the new boomtown of Tombstone, Arizona.
+There, he soon got involved in rustling cattle and was wounded in a fight with ranchers in the San Simon Valley in November 1881.
+Involved in a number of small-time thievery as well, the low-life Smith was even said to have robbed hoboes on the trains.
 He was also known to make people “dance” at the end of his pistol, shooting at their feet, and enjoying their pain when he wounded them.

 He was next heard of in Mimbres, New Mexico, where he terrorized the town and ran many of its vices, before returning to Arizona.
 In Benson, he was involved in at least one shooting.
 Next, he was heard of living in San Marcial, New Mexico, before he was run out of town and made his way for Laredo, Texas.